All Episodes

 So what's the U.S. Congress supposed to do?

-Here's CBS News the way they treat it.
+Here's CBS News: the way they treat it.

-UN Security Council scheduled a vote first thing Monday morning on a resolution endorsing the UN's uh or the Iran nuclear deal.
+UN Security Council scheduled a vote first thing Monday morning on a resolution endorsing the UN's or the Iran nuclear deal.

 Monday's vote will come despite calls for many U.S. lawmakers to delay Security Council approval until Congress reviews the deal.

-The resolution will make the Iran nuclear deal international law, you see, not a United States agreement or treaty with Iran.
+The resolution will make the Iran nuclear deal international law, you see, not a United States agreement or treaty with Iran, which is a big deal if the next president wants to unwind this.

 Since it has become international law, it's a much more complicated process to rip this thing apart and withdraw it than if it were just a U.S. treaty.

-The resolution will make the Iran nuclear deal international law, but will delay its official implementation for 90 days to allow for the Congress consideration, which is an empty, empty gesture if there ever was one.
+The resolution will make the Iran nuclear deal international law, but will delay its official implementation for 90 days to allow for the Congress consideration.

-The Corker Bill sets this thing up so that they need a veto proof vote in order to deny this thing happening.
+The Corker Bill sets this thing up so that they need a veto-proof vote in order to deny this thing happening.

 And it sets it up so that they can't get there.

-This UN vote is just more pressure to make sure this thing happens to make sure the U.S. Congress doesn't have a role in it.
+This UN vote is just more pressure to make sure this thing happens, to make sure the U.S. Congress doesn't have a role in it.

 Remember all those base closings that started back in the 1980s?

-If you don't, what basically happened was that uh we had some surplus money and we didn't have enough money, depending on the time of year, the time of the decade.
+If you don't, what basically happened was that we had some surplus money and we didn't have enough money, depending on the time of year, the time of the decade.

-And it was determined that we had a lot of waste and military bases that were no longer needed, so it was time to close some of them.
+It was determined that we had a lot of waste and military bases that were no longer needed.

 Well, members of Congress did not want their fingerprints on it.

-So they went out and they formed a bunch of blue ribbon panels, and they found ex-members of Congress and other so-called distinguished figures to come in and do blue ribbon panel hearings, conduct hearings on which bases to close.
+And they found ex-members of Congress and other so-called distinguished figures to come in and do blue ribbon panel hearings, conduct hearings on which bases to close.

 And then the blue ribbon panel, and there were a number of them over the years, voted on which basis to close, allowing members of Congress in districts where bases were closed to put their hands.

-I I don't know a thing about this.
+I don't know a thing about this.

-I I I had nothing to do with it.
+I had nothing to do with it.

-That was a base closure committee that shut down Our beloved military, but I want to assure you I'm gonna do everything in my power to make sure this doesn't happen.
+But I want to assure you, I'm going to do everything in my power to make sure this doesn't happen.

 And that was the end of it.

-It gives members of Congress chance, well, nothing we can do now.
+Well, nothing we can do now.

 We're off the hook.